 My migraines were mild and infrequent enough that I was okay with minimal medication, but I definitely went through sticker shock when I developed migraines- and the cost of those pills were by far the most significantly varied.
 Once my migraine became constant in mid-2019, I jumped to a much more expensive plan so I could afford migraine medications that might work for me.

-I am now paying close to $100/month for my plan(that $30/month coverage through AARP feels dreamily inexpensive), and paying much more per month as well than I did previously.
+I am now paying over $100/month for my plan(that $30/month coverage in 2018 through AARP feels dreamily inexpensive), and paying much more per month as well than I did previously.

 Conclusion: protect yourself by being sure you are on the best plan for you!